 The short term effects of brake fade or all out loss are extremely dangerous.
 But even if you are lucky enough to avoid this terrifying situation, the long term effects of riding your brakes can create substantial maintenance issues.
 For starters, the friction material on pads and shoes is meant to wear down over time, but riding the brakes speeds up this process significantly.
 Over time, the heat buildup discussed earlier can also damage components not meant to handle that sort of stress on a regular basis.
 Rotors can warp, impacting braking ability and unevenly wearing pads.
 Non-metallic parts such as caliper seals and dust boots can actually melt, causing leaks.

 On long downhill descents, downshift and let engine braking do the work.
 Yes, even automatics have this option.
 There are occasionally arguments made that this causes stress on your transmission, but the truth is that it’s not substantial wear and tear beyond what’s expected of a transmission in the first place, and it is most certainly a better move than one that could cause you to lose your brakes.
 If you still need to use the brakes to slow the vehicle, opt for a punctuated, more forceful brake application instead of keeping your foot lightly on the pedal.
 This gives them a better chance to cool off.

+Check out all the brake system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your brakes, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.